cortex-js/cortexjs.io/src/docs/mathfield-getting-started.md

 mathfield will be sufficient to correctly render the static formulas.

-However, if you need to render the markup for a static formula without the MathLive library being loaded, you can use the `mathlive-static.css` stylesheet which can be found in the `/dist/` directory on GitHub or in the `node_modules/mathlive` directory via NPM.
+However, if you need to render the markup for a static formula without the MathLive library being loaded, use the `mathlive-static.css` stylesheet which can be found in the `/dist/` directory on GitHub or in the `node_modules/mathlive` directory via NPM.